zammad/zammad-api-client-php/README.md

 if ( $ticket->isDirty() ) {...}
 ```

+Note: Some resource types don't support updating the values of certain fields.
+Please refer to the API documentation (see links above).

 ### Creating Resource objects
 To create a new `Resource` object, use the following code (example):
 ```php